unirom/unirom.github.io/docs/serial_psx_cable.md

 ## 3.3V Arduino Uno

 Some arduino unos have a jumper to use 3.3V instead of 5V levels.
-You can use such a board with an addintional resistor, like so :
+You can use such a board with an additional resistor, like so :

 ![Arduino 3.3V](http://wiki.arthus.net/assets//arduino-serial-psx.jpg)